matloff/regtools/README.md

 * There are intriguing "streaks" or "tails" of points, suggesting the possible existence of small but important subpopulations.
-Moreover, one can imagine seeing two separate large subpopulations
+Moreover, the plot suggests two separate large subpopulations, for wages less than or greater than about $40,000, possibly related to full- vs. part-time employment.

 * There appear to be a number of people with 0 wage income.
 Depending on the goals of our analysis, we might consider removing them.